Supermaxman/SerpentSuperAIsaacGameAgentPlugin/README.md

 ### Learning Rate
 learning_rate = 5e-5
 Original PPO paper used 1e-4, this model trained with 1e-4 for the first ~150k steps, and then decayed that learning rate to 5e-5.
-Relatively robust, would reccomend anywhere from 1e-4 to 1e-5, with some benefit from some linear or scheduled decay to a lower value.
+Relatively robust, would recommend anywhere from 1e-4 to 1e-5, with some benefit from some linear or scheduled decay to a lower value.

 ### Momentum
 momentum = 0.5